AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/treant.md

 "languages": "Common, Druidic, Elvish, Sylvan"
 "cr": "9"
 "traits":
   - "desc": "While the treant remains motionless, it is indistinguishable from a normal\
       \ tree."
     "name": "False Appearance"
   - "desc": "The treant deals double damage to objects and structures."
     "name": "Siege Monster"
 "actions":
   - "desc": "The treant makes two slam attacks."
     "name": "Multiattack"
   - "desc": "Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 16\
+Hit:\
-    \ (3d6 + 6) bludgeoning damage."
+      \ 16 (3d6 + 6) bludgeoning damage."
     "name": "Slam"
   - "desc": "Ranged Weapon Attack: +10 to hit, range 60/180 ft., one target.
 Hit:\
       \ 28 (4d10 + 6) bludgeoning damage."
     "name": "Rock"
   - "desc": "The treant magically animates one or two trees it can see within 60 feet\
       \ of it.
-These trees have the same statistics as a [treant](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/plant/treant.md),\
+These trees have the same statistics as a [treant](03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/treant.md),\
-    \ except they have Intelligence and Charisma scores of 1, they can't speak, and\
+      \ except they have Intelligence and Charisma scores of 1, they can't speak,\
-    \ they have only the Slam action option.
-An animated tree acts as an ally of the\
+      \ and they have only the Slam action option.
+An animated tree acts as an ally\
-    \ treant.
-The tree remains animate for 1 day or until it dies; until the treant\
+      \ of the treant.
+The tree remains animate for 1 day or until it dies; until\
-    \ dies or is more than 120 feet from the tree; or until the treant takes a bonus\
+      \ the treant dies or is more than 120 feet from the tree; or until the treant\
-    \ action to turn it back into an inanimate tree.
-The tree then takes root if possible."
+      \ takes a bonus action to turn it back into an inanimate tree.
+The tree then\
+      \ takes root if possible."
     "name": "Animate Trees (1/Day)"
 "source":
   - "MM"
+  - "SKT"
+  - "WDH"
+  - "GoS"
   - "BGDIA"
+  - "ERLW"
+  - "IMR"
+  - "EGW"
+  - "MOT"
+  - "IDRotF"
   - "TCE"
+  - "CM"
+  - "JttRC"
   - "LoX"
-- "SatO"
+  - "DSotDQ"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/plant/token/treant.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/token/treant.webp"
 ```
 ^statblock